YBrady/pands-project/README.md

 ```

 <img src="/images/Screen Shots/dataInfo.png" alt="Data Info"/>
-The data.info command showed that there are 150 entries in the dataset, each with 5 columns.
-Of the five columns, four are numeric in nature (floating point) reflecting the sepal and petal lenth and width measurements respectively.
+The data.info() command showed that there are 150 entries in the dataset, each with 5 columns.
+Of the five columns, four are numeric in nature (floating point) reflecting the sepal and petal length and width measurements respectively.
 The fifth column "class" is of data type object.

 ```python
 data.head()